Lesson 3: How to choose the right fonts and colours

 In this lesson we will:

-Step 1: Give you guidelines for choosing fonts and colours
+Step 1: Review guidelines for choosing fonts and colours

 Now that we've discussed the basics of both typography and colours, it's time to choose your own.
 The best method to do this is to create a list of 5-10 keywords or adjectives that represent your brand, and use those as a guide.
 This will help you make choices with purpose, that will elevate your brand, and prevent you from choosing colours you may like, but that won’t necessarily work for your brand.